 What Are the Benefits of Dental Implants?

 Dental implants are often considered the optimal form of tooth replacement due to their ability to replicate the entirety of the natural tooth structure.
-Furthermore, since they are implanted directly into the jaw, they can stimulate bone growth and prevent further decay from taking root.
+Furthermore, since they are implanted directly into the jaw, they can prevent bone resorption and further deterioration from taking root.
 Some of the key benefits of dental implants for your long-term dental health include:

 - Reduced bone loss and shrinkage in the jaw